Lighting Technician Services

 Local Network

-Connections with Czech rental houses including Filmservice and equipment suppliers across Prague's established production infrastructure.
+Connections with Czech rental houses including Filmservice and gear suppliers across Prague\'s set up production infrastructure.

 On Location